The Great Category Cleanup

 Other Tips

 If you have recently migrated from Blogger to WordPress you will most likely have a LOT of categories.
-Bloggers uses labels which migrate to WordPress as Tags.
+Blogger uses labels that migrate to WordPress as Tags.
 Most designers use a Categories and Tags Converter plugin because that is how bloggers are using the labels in Blogger…as categories.
-However, WordPress allows you to be more specific and precise with categories, subcategories and tags.
+However, WordPress allows you to be more specific and precise with categories, subcategories, and tags.

 One Room at a Time

 Recategorizing your posts can feel like an enormous task if you’ve been blogging for a while or have migrated from Blogger.
 Start with any posts that will show on your homepage.
-Then do a screen or two a day or setting.
+Then do a screen or two a day or each time you blog.
 You don’t have to tackle it all at once.
 Take it a step at a time and do it over a few days.
 You’ll be through it before you know it and your site organization will be much improved.